Victor Hedman: Recent years and captaincy (2024–present)

 On 2 July 2024, Hedman signed a four-year, $32 million contract extension with the Lightning, taking him until the 2028–29 season with $8 million per year.
 On 18 September, the Lightning named Hedman as captain, becoming the 11th captain in team history after the previous captain, Steven Stamkos, signed with the Nashville Predators in free agency earlier in the 2024 off-season.
 On 30 November, Hedman recorded two assists on goals by Brandon Hagel and Cam Atkinson in a 5–3 loss against the Toronto Maple Leafs to reach 590 career NHL assists, passing Martin St. Louis for franchise leader in assists.
 On 28 December, Hedman played in his 1,083rd game in a 6–2 win over the New York Rangers, passing Steven Stamkos for most games played in Lightning history.
 On 16 January 2025, Hedman recorded his 600th career assist on a goal by Anthony Cirelli in a 4–3 SO win over the Anaheim Ducks, becoming the first player in Lightning history to reach the mark.
 Hedman finished the 2024–25 season with 15 goals and 51 assists for 66 points in 79 games played.
 He also added three assists for three points but was goalless in all five playoff games in the 2025 playoffs as the Lightning were defeated in the first round for the third consecutive year and second consecutive year to the Florida Panthers.
-It was revealed that Hedman played Game 5 through a broken foot initially suffered in Game 4.
+It was revealed that Hedman played game five through a broken foot initially suffered in game four.

+The 2025–26 season proved to be a challenging one for Hedman.
+On 8 November 2025, in a 3–2 win over the Washington Capitals, Hedman sustained an undisclosed injury, causing him to miss the next 12 games.
+After returning for three games, Hedman then would suffer an elbow injury in a 6–1 win over the Montreal Canadiens on 9 December.
+The injury would require surgery and for Hedman to miss the next 22 games.
+After playing 15 more games, it was announced that Hedman would be taking a leave of absence for personal reasons, which was later revealed to focus on mental health.
+Hedman would not play the remainder of the season or the playoffs.
+He ended the season playing in 33 games with 17 points (a goal and 16 assists) without playing in any playoff games as the Lightning were eliminated in the first round once more, this time in seven games by the Montreal Canadiens.